iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Lastly, there might be philosophical considerations beneath the technical surface.
 Some individuals may have an almost religious belief in universal Terraform applicability for any IaC, perhaps because they haven't thoroughly explored alternative options or critically evaluated Terraform's drawbacks.

-On the other hand, certain organizations, especially service providers, might find it more profitable to have their engineering teams specialize in a single IaC tool, providing complex IaC solutions based on Terraform that could demand more effort to maintain them.
+On the other hand, certain organizations, especially service providers, might find it more profitable to train their engineering teams to specialize in a single IaC tool.
+So providing more complex IaC solutions based on Terraform, and demanding more effort to maintain them, may lead to generating more revenue for the service provider.

 ### Do's and Don'ts